ros/geometry2/tf/tf_python.rst

    :param interpolating: Whether to interpolate transformations.
    :param cache_time: how long tf should retain transformation information in the past.

-   The Transformer object is the heart of tf.
-It maintains an time-varying graph of transforms, and permits asynchronous graph modification and queries:
+   The Transformer object is the core of tf.
+It maintains a time-varying graph of transforms, and permits asynchronous graph modification and queries: